Integrative Health: How Healing Touch Helps

 Madison, Wisconsin - We all wish we could step back from the hectic pace of life, even for just a little bit.
 Trying to balance the needs of family and friends with the stresses of work, day-to-day anxieties, or even coping with a chronic illness can be overwhelming.

-A technique offered through integrative medicine called Healing Touch can help quiet the mind and support the body so an individual can better manage daily life.
+A technique offered through Integrative Health called Healing Touch can help quiet the mind and support the body so an individual can better manage daily life.

-Like all integrative medicine approaches, Healing Touch is based on the principle of helping the body to heal itself.
-Karen Allaire, RN, MS, CHTP, a certified Healing Touch Practitioner with UW Health's Integrative Medicine program, says the effect is like "turning the volume down" on the stresses of life so the body and immune system can recharge.
+Like all Integrative Health approaches, Healing Touch is based on the principle of helping the body to heal itself.
+Karen Allaire, RN, MS, CHTP, a certified Healing Touch Practitioner with UW Health's Integrative Health program, says the effect is like "turning the volume down" on the stresses of life so the body and immune system can recharge.

 Healing Touch is a non-invasive technique that, like Reiki or Therapeutic Touch, works with an individual's energy field.
 Illness causes disruptions to a person's own energy.
 Bringing that energy into balance can help a person heal.
 Allaire explains that Healing Touch doesn't necessarily take away the physical pain, but it helps people feel more at peace so they can better deal with it.